MiroW-L/Workshop-5/README.md

 - It was quite long and confusing too, which I expected high technology words that are displayed.
 With the x-axis days and lengths, functions, and title and labels.
 I pasted the code on live studio code, and I was quite surprised that it worked.
 ![Screenshot 2025-01-22 181531](https://github.com/user-attachments/assets/9790ca38-b638-42ab-b45f-4aeec7384fe6)
 ![Screenshot 2025-01-22 181548](https://github.com/user-attachments/assets/ee469aea-e5b5-4cc6-8bb5-703025526c4a)
 - The initial graph I attempted to create was quite advanced, and as a result, I treated it as a test to explore more.
-I decided to take a different approach and focus on a simpler, more achievable design inspired by the workshop 4 lecture.
+I decided to take a different approach and focus on a simpler, more achievable graph inspired by the workshop 4 lecture.
 This led me to create a bar graph that incorporated an image of the moon as part of its design.
 By following the concepts and techniques demonstrated in the lectures, I was able to make a practical simple graph, alligned with workshop objectives.
 This allowed me to give creativity while gaining the understanding of the depths of graph-making techniques.
 - So I decided to look on images on the 'Zzz.png' and found out this image.
 ![599894](https://github.com/user-attachments/assets/328e2ecf-6de8-4366-8d1e-2eba82b44b60)